Paravortices: loop braid representations with both generators involutive: Preliminaries

 \beq r_ir_j=r_jr_i, \;\; s_is_j=s_js_i,\;\; r_is_j=s_jr_i,\;\; |i-j|\neq 1 \eq }}

-Here we give several useful details of the representation theory of $\MD_n$, and of the collection of all these groups naturally arranged in a strict monoidal category - the mixed doubles category $\MD$. \\ These groups rank-by-rank have various other names in the literature depending on the background of the authors.
-See e.g. \cite{BardakovBellingeriDamiani15}, where $\MD_n$ is called flat welded braids, and references therein.
+The groups $\MD_n$ rank-by-rank have various other names in the literature depending on the background of the authors.
+See e.g. \cite{BardakovBellingeriDamiani15}, where $\MD_n$ is called the group of flat welded braids, and references therein.

-The group $\MD_n$ is shown in \cite{BardakovBellingeriDamiani15} to be isomorphic to \ppmm{a certain semidirect product} $\Z^{\binom{n}{2}}\rtimes \Sigma_n$ (see below for details).
-In particular $\MD_n$ is virtually abelian.
-Classical Clifford theory \cite{isaacs1994} can therefore be used in principle to describe the irreducible representations of $\MD_n$.
-Our interest is mainly in \emph{local} representations, i.e. those associated with a pair of Yang-Baxter operators $(R,S)$ yielding a strict monoidal functor from the category $\MD$ build from the groups $\MD_n$ to the category $\Mat$ of matrices.
-In particular, such representations can be non-semisimple, pushing us into the world of indecomposable, rather than irreducible, constituent representations.
-Even for $\Z^{\binom{n}{2}}$ the classification problem for indecomposable representations is wild, so local representations are not easily decomposed.

 Here we collect some facts about the groups $\MD_n$, that will be useful later.